madmax0704/Automated-Latch-using-a-Secret-door-knock/README.md

 Latch can be close in Android App
 We have 3D printed Latch components which includes a Latch and a Linear Actuator.

-We have refer this instructible post and made some changes in it.
+We have refered this instructible post and made some changes in it.

 https://www.instructables.com/id/Secret-Knock-Detecting-Door-Lock/